Kim-Hongcheol/test_doc/docs/source/delto_3f_driver.rst

 Customization
 -------------
-You can customize the behavior of the DELTO 3F driver using the launch file parameters:
+You can customize the behavior of the Delto Gripper-3F driver using the launch file parameters:

 **Bringup Parameters (`delto_3f_bringup.launch.py`):**